filecoin-project/lotus-docs/content/en/lotus/getting-started/what-is-lotus/index.md

 Each node on your home network has programs that tell it how to talk to the other nodes on the network.
 Without these programs, the nodes wouldn't be able to understand each other, and would be pretty useless.

 In the case of Lotus, a _Lotus node_ is a computer on a network that is running the Lotus application.

+### Reference

+Other computers refer to this node for how to talk to other computers.

 So let's review.
 A _node implementation_ is: